 Other than that, there’s nothing pressing about Seattle that’s going to keep you away from it currently.
 It gets pretty rainy, and pretty cloudy – and pretty windy, too – but nothing like a tropical storm or hurricane, so you’ll be fine!

 Do you need Travel Insurance for your trip?
-Even if you’re only going for a few days, that’s more than enough time to get buggered by wicked men or smote by wrathful angels.
+Even if you’re only going for a few days, that’s more than enough time to get smote by wrathful angels.
 Have fun in Seattle, but take it from us, overseas medical care and canceled flights can be seriously expensive – insurance can, therefore, be a life-saver.

 Travel mishaps can and do happen and it is well worth thinking about insurance before you leave home.